This is part of my constitutional design series.

 Assumptions

-The consensus model of democracy is dependent on people voting based on political views and this notion of “collective intelligence”.
+The consensus model of democracy is dependent on people voting based on their political views and this notion of “collective intelligence”.
 How exactly collective intelligence works is somewhat of a mystery, but I’ll give the version of it that I buy the most.
-Broadly speaking, people value many different things - liberty, equality, justice, security, faith, etc. Everyone values each one a different amount.
-Whether voter A agrees with policy choice X is a function of the values that this issue touches on (abortion might be faith vs. liberty, for example) and how much the voter values these different issues (a religious voter prioritizes faith over liberty and thus supports abortion restrictions; a secular voter the opposite).
+Broadly speaking, people value many different things - liberty, equality, justice, security, faith, etc. Whether voter A agrees with policy choice X is a function of the values that this issue touches on (abortion might be faith vs. liberty, for example) and how much the voter values these different issues (a religious voter prioritizes faith over liberty and thus supports abortion restrictions; a secular voter the opposite).
 A more complex version of this model could include the role of elites and the media.

-As you can tell, I think consensus democracy is the more compelling viewpoint.
+It is for this reason that I think consensus democracy generally works better on the national level, while accountability democracy generally works better on the local level.
 I can see merit in both visions however, and throughout this series my primary objective will be to discuss how this tradeoff manifests in design choices rather than to state which design choices are necessarily optimal.
 Speaking of which…

 How this affects design choices